-As rates of childhood obesity increase in the United States, obstructive sleep apnea is becoming more common in young patients, too.
+As rates of childhood obesity increase in the United States, obstructive sleep apnea is becoming more common in young patients.
 Children may exhibit poor school performance, irritability, and extreme sleepiness throughout the day.

 If you suspect you or a loved one are suffering from sleep apnea, do not wait to seek a diagnosis and treatment.
 First, consult your medical doctor to determine whether or not your symptoms are related to sleep apnea.
-He or she will refer you to a sleep clinic for a sleep test.
+They will refer you to a sleep physician or clinic for a test.

-If your results indicate mild to moderate obstructive sleep apnea, a sleep appliance may be the right treatment for you.
-It’s a small, custom-fit device that holds the tongue and lower jaw in place throughout the night.
+If your results indicate mild to moderate obstructive sleep apnea, and you can not tolerate a CPAP device, a sleep appliance may be the right treatment for you.
+It’s a small, custom-fitted device that holds the tongue and lower jaw in place throughout the night to open your airway.